 - d) File option:

-- We adapt the file format of the HS-Acquis module to your desired file format.
+- We adapt the file format of the TCPIP-Acquis module to your desired file format.
 All we need for this

 - a format specification